- Head Body Length: 45-80 cm (17-26″)

 - Tail Length: 24.1-36.8 cm (9.4-14″)

 The African Wildcat Felis lybica is the size of a large housecat.
-They have longer legs than the domestic cat, and the two can be difficult to distinguish in the field.
+They have longer legs than the domestic cat, giving them a more upright posture in the sitting position and a different walking form.
 The background color of its coat ranges from reddish to sandy yellow to tawny brown to grey, and is typically marked with faint tabby stripes and spots.
 Hairs have black tips giving a speckled appearance, and their legs are banded with black bars.
 A characteristic feature of this group is a reddish or rusty-brown tint to the backs of the ears.
 The long, thin tail ends with 2 or 3 black rings and a black tip.
 There is a line of darker fur down the spine from the shoulder to the base of the tail.
 Paw pads are black like those of the black-footed cat.
 The African species distinguishes itself from the European Wildcat by its lighter build, less distinct markings and thin tapering tail.